I Went to the Playboy Mansion (and It Was Kinda Depressing)

 Right after I took this picture, I whispered something to the girl sitting next to me and a guy wearing a suit with Converse shoes came over and told me off for being too loud.
 A suit with Converses is my least favorite look ever.
-Do you have any idea how humiliating it is to be yelled at by someone wearing an outfit that was last acceptable on Tom Green at the 2003 Nickleodeon Kid's Choice Awards?
+Do you have any idea how humiliating it is to be yelled at by someone wearing an outfit that was last acceptable on Tom Green at the 2003 Nickelodeon Kids' Choice Awards?
 Horrifying.

-I needed to get out of there, so I decided to "get lost" while trying to find the bathroom, and see how long I could wander around the mansion before someone made me go back to the movie.
+I needed to get out of there, so I decided to "get lost" while trying to find the bathroom and see how long I could wander around the mansion before someone made me go back to the movie.

 The first thing I did was go find a bathroom to poop in.
 I didn't even need to, really.
-But how often do you get a chance to poop in the Playboy mansion?
+But how often do you get a chance to poop in the Playboy Mansion?
 This is what you get to see while you're pooping there, if you were wondering.

 After pooping, I started to notice how crappy everything was.
 Am I an idiot for thinking the mansion would be nice?
 I figured it would at least be a little bit fancy.
 That was the main reason I'd wanted to visit—I'm gay, btw.
 Wait, are straight people even into the women in Playboy anymore?
 Or did that stop in the 90s?
-Wait, how does Playboy still exist now that the internet exists?
+How does Playboy still exist now that the internet exists?
 Who on Earth is buying the magazine?
-The kind of person who wears a suit with Converses, probably.
+The kind of person who wears a suit with Converse, probably.

 Anyway, this is less nice than my bathroom at home.
 I keep my air freshener in a cupboard and everything.

 I mean, obviously this is a lovely bathroom.
 All marble-y and stuff.
-But toilet seat covers have been "a thing" for at least as long as I've been alive.
+But toilet-seat covers have been "a thing" for at least as long as I've been alive.
 You'd think they would've put in a dispenser or something by now.
 This is what I imagine those mansions in London that are owned by oil billionaires and end up getting squatted by Italian crusties look like inside.

 After finishing my business, I wandered through a couple of the other rooms.
-Most of the stuff in the house was your standard, totally-impersonal McMansion type stuff like giant ceramic animals and vases full of sticks.
+Most of the stuff in the house was your standard, totally impersonal McMansion-type stuff like giant ceramic animals and vases full of sticks.
 But there were a few personal effects dotted around, like pictures of Hugh with the cast of the Charlie's Angels movie and a photo from his recent wedding to a 26-year-old.
 (Which we can't publish here because of lawyerly stuff.)